-Increased blood sugar levels.
-Insulin typically helps the cells convert glucose to energy.
-As your pancreas struggles to keep up with the high demand for insulin, glucose levels in your blood remain high and your cells don’t get the sugar they need to perform at their best.
+They have increased blood sugar levels.
+This is because insulin typically helps the cells convert glucose to energy.
+However, as your pancreas struggles to keep up with the high demand for insulin, glucose levels in your blood remain high, and your cells don’t get the sugar they need to perform at their best.

-As your cells are crying out for energy, your body may send signals to the brain that you are hungry and need to eat.
+As your cells cry out for energy, your body may signal to the brain that you are hungry and need to eat.
 Studies have demonstrated a direct association between cortisol levels and calorie intake in populations of women.
 False hunger signals can lead you to crave high-calorie foods, overeat and thus gain weight.
 Unused glucose in the blood is eventually stored as body fat.

 Suppressed immune system.

-Cortisol’s positive action to reduce inflammation in the body can turn against you if your levels are too high for too long.
-The high levels may actually suppress your immune system.
-You could be more susceptible to colds and illnesses.
-Your risk of cancer and autoimmune diseases increases and you may develop food allergies.
+Cortisol's positive action to reduce inflammation in the body can turn against you if your levels are too high for too long.
+The high levels may suppress your immune system.
+As a result, you could be more susceptible to colds and illnesses.
+In addition, your risk of cancer and autoimmune diseases increases, and you may develop food allergies.

 .
 When your body reacts to a threat, it shuts down other less critical functions, such as digestion.
 If the high-stress level is constant, your digestive tract can’t digest or absorb food well.
-It’s no coincidence that ulcers occur during stressful times and people with irritable bowl and imflammational complications get better symptom control when they get their stress under control..
+It’s no coincidence that ulcers occur during stressful times, and people with irritable bowel and inflammation complications get better symptom control when they get their stress under control.

 See your doctor if you are having symptoms of chronic stress.
-There’s a saliva test that can measure the amount of cortisol in your system, or your doctor may have other ideas about what’s causing your symptoms.
+A saliva test can measure the amount of cortisol in your system, or your doctor may have other ideas about what’s causing your symptoms.

-Be aware of your own stress levels and takes steps to manage your stress see
+Be aware of your stress levels and takes steps to manage your stress.
+See

-Calcium Magnesium complex formula Powder at night .these two will bye themselves balance who you are so that you stop overreaction to information around you .
+Calcium Magnesium complex formula Powder at night .these two will balance who you are so that you stop overreaction to information around you.